Adding a member to the pack

 Dogs and humans have lived together for many thousands of years.

 Now several types of research are showing that, when managed appropriately, this human and dog relationship can be extremely beneficial for our personal well-being.
 Just by looking at your dog can increase levels of oxytocin.
-In addition, dogs can also be the starter for much needed physical activities in humans.
+In addition, dogs can also be the start for sometimes much needed physical activities in humans.

 Before you place an order with a local breeder, first find out why a shelter dog can be your first choice instead.
 Also, do you fit into a dog’s life, and will a dog fit into your life?
-Are you a dog dreamer (one who does not fully understand the commitment yet you owe to your dog), or are you a dog lover (one who is patience, understand a dog’s needs and is committed to all other responsibilities of owning a dog)?
+Are you a dog dreamer (one who does not fully understand the commitment yet you owe to your dog), or are you a dog lover (one who is patience, listen to a dog’s needs and is committed to all other responsibilities of owning a dog)?

 When a dog needs security

-When dog behaviour is out of control, meet B.C.-Dog Whisperer James Tsai.
+When dog your behaviour is out of control, meet B.C.
+Dog Whisperer James Tsai.
 He also runs Arf Arf Bark Bark, a non-profit foundation that rehabs aggressive and traumatized dogs.
 He has been called one of North America’s top experts in large-breed canine rehabilitation.”
 He has helped the worst of the worst, dogs that are considered hopeless or that are slated to be put down, and those with severe dysfunctions as a result of abuse.

 “Every animal wants a connection.
 They want to be loved, they want to be respected and appreciated.” ~James Tsai

-What About My Dog?
+What About My Dog's Mental State?